neondatabase/website/next/content/docs/guides/vercel.md

 ---
-title: Integrate Neon with Vercel
+title: Connect from Vercel to Neon
 enableTableOfContents: true
 isDraft: true
 ---

-This guide describes how to integrate Neon with your Vercel project using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations).
+This guide describes how to connect your Vercel project to Neon using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations).

 ## What the Neon integration does

-When you deploy the Neon-Vercel integration, you will select a Vercel project to add the integration to, and you will select a database from the `main` branch of your Neon project to connect to.
-The database you select is associated with your production environment in Vercel.
-The integration also creates a development branch in Neon, which has a copy of your database.
-The integration automatically adds production and development environment variables to your Vercel project settings.
+The Neon-Vercel integration connects your Vercel project to a Neon project.
+If you do not have a Neon project, you can create one when adding the integration.
+When adding the integration, you will select a database from the `main` branch of your Neon project.
+This will be your production database.
+The integration automatically creates a development branch, which is branched from `main` and contains a copy of your production database.
+This will be your development database.

+The integration sets the following variables in Vercel for your production and development environments:

+- `PGHOST`
+- `PGUSER`
+- `PGDATABASE`
+- `PGPASSWORD`
+- `DATABASE_URL`

 If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, the integration automatically creates a database branch for each preview deployment.